trailblazer/trailblazer/README.md

 [![TRB Newsletter](https://img.shields.io/badge/TRB-newsletter-lightgrey.svg)](http://trailblazer.to/newsletter/)
 [![Gem Version](https://badge.fury.io/rb/trailblazer.svg)](http://badge.fury.io/rb/trailblazer)

+**This document discusses Trailblazer 2.0.
+The [1.x documentation is here](http://trailblazer.to/gems/operation/1.1/).**

 ## Trailblazer In A Nutshell

 1. All business logic is encapsulated in [operations](#operation) (service objects).
-  * An optional Reform [form](#validations) object in the operation deserializes and validates input.
+  * Optional [validation objects](#validation) (Reform and/or Dry-validation) in the operation deserialize and validate input.
 The form object can also be used for rendering.
   * An optional [policy](#policies) object blocks unauthorized users from running the operation.
   * Optional [callback](#callbacks) objects allow declaring post-processing logic.
 3. [Controllers](#controllers) instantly delegate to an operation.
 No business code in controllers, only HTTP-specific logic.